usnistgov/800-63-3/sp800-63-3/cover.md

 Each document has adopted verbs that are internationally recognized in standards organizations as normative and requirements-based.
 When used in a normative statement in this publication, they are CAPITALIZED for ease of identification.
 For example, the use of SHALL is used to denote a mandatory requirement, while the use of SHOULD refers to a technique, technology, or process that is recommended but not mandatory.
 For more details on the definitions of these terms see the [Requirements Notation and Conventions](#notation) at the beginning of each document.

-These documents may inform, but does not restrict or constrain, the development or use of standards for application outside of the Federal government, such as e-commerce transactions.
+These documents may inform, but do not restrict or constrain, the development or use of standards for application outside of the Federal government, such as e-commerce transactions.

 These guidelines are organized as follows: